- Competitive Analysis

 4:30 p.m. – 5:30 p.m.: Analyze client website data in Webmaster Tools and Google Analytics.
 Plan short, medium, and long term SEO strategies.
 Damn that Chinese food was good.

 5:30 p.m. – 6 p.m.: Look at mountain real estate in the Appalachians.
 Plan retirement strategy to buy property.
+Make to-do list for client follow-up in the AM.

 6 p.m. – 7 p.m.: Bump into client at the gym.
 Client doesn’t know me by face.
 Keep it that way.